Secrets

 - Sign in to Telemetry Pipeline (opens in a new tab).

-- Go to Core Instances, then click the name of the Core Instance that contains the secret you want to update.
+- Go to Core Instances, then click the name of the Core Instance whose secret you want to update.

 - Click Advanced Settings.